 - We help new children to settle within our school through systems such as a child buddy system, asking children to share aspects of their life.

-- Our local vicar comes into school regularly and we liaise with the Church for key Christian celebrations.
+- Our local vicar and 'Open the Book' team come into school regularly and we liaise with the Church for key Christian celebrations.

 - In RE we teach all the main world religions and their key celebrations throughout the year.